atgreen/red-light-green-light/README.md

     $ rlgl evaluate --id=$ID --policy=https://${TOKEN}@github.com/atgreen/test-policy report.html

-Click on the resulting URL and explore.
-Try forking the test policy report and making changes.
+Be sure to click on the resulting URL and explore.
+You'll find the evaluation report, complete with links to git-hosted policy for specific results, as well as a link to the full, original report.

 Produce a log of reports for this player ID: